 Mental Health Awareness Week shouldn’t need to get stressful.
 It’s essential to look after your own mental health too.
 It should be a fun time for you to get involved in talking about mental health to the nation and all the awareness and conversation that takes place this week.

 But with so much going on you might be a little apprehensive when you’re starting for the first time.
 It can be scary to start with, so it’s ok not to throw yourself into the deep end of social media straight away.

 Feel comfortable with what you’re doing.
-This is a time to raise awareness for the issues that are passionate as you.
+This is a time to raise awareness for the issues that are passionate about you.
 You’ve got this opportunity to get more readers and spread your message to more people during this week.

 But don’t let that become stressful.
 Start planning early, have everything scheduled, so it’s not a rush on the day.
-If it’s your first mental health awareness week, it’s great to be involved in, and if you’ve got any questions or your not sure how to write something then just send me a DM, and I’ll be happy to help.
+If it’s your first mental health awareness week, it’s great to be involved in, and if you’ve got any questions or your not sure how to write something then just send me a message, and I’ll be happy to help.